demisto/content/Packs/AcalvioShadowplex/README.md

 ##### What does this pack do?
 The integration pack allows:
-• Automated forwarding of deception incidents into Cortex XSOAR
+• Automated forwarding of deception incidents into Cortex XSOAR.
-• Viewing ShadowPlex incident data in Cortex XSOAR
+• Viewing ShadowPlex incident data in Cortex XSOAR.
-• Managing of deceptions using Cortex XSOAR
+• Managing of deceptions using Cortex XSOAR.

 For more information on Acalvio ShadowPlex, please visit www.acalvio.com